-Choose at least two courses from the following: 6 credits ART 101 Introduction to the Visual Arts(3) ART 105 Elementary Studio: Ceramics(3) ART 107D Introduction to Digital Photography(3) ART 123BCD Introduction to $Painting(1)(1)(1)$ ART 161/ICS 161 Introduction to Computer Graphics(3) ART 190v Topics in Art(1-3) ART 199v Directed Studies(1-3) ART 205/ICS 205 Photoshop and Illustrator(3) ART 218/ICS 261 Intermediate Computer Graphics(3) ART 221/ICS 214 Fundamentals of Design for Print & Web(3) Choose at least one course from the following: 3 credits ART 270 History of Western Art(3) ART 223 Intermediate Painting(3) ART 243 Intermediate Ceramics: Hand Building(3) ART 244 Intermediate Ceramics: Wheel Throwing(3)
+rses from the following: 6 credits

+Introduction to the Visual Arts(3)

+Elementary Studio: Ceramics(3)

+Introduction to Digital Photography(3)

+Introduction to Painting(1)(1)(1)

+Introduction to Computer Graphics(3)

+Topics in Art(1-3)

+Directed Studies(1-3)

+Photoshop and Illustrator(3)

+Intermediate Computer Graphics(3)

+Fundamentals of Design for Print & Web(3)

+Choose at I least on course from the following: 3 credits

+Choose at least one education the following.
+9 creates

+ART 270 History of Western Art(3)

+ART 223 Intermediate Painting(3)

+ART 243 Intermediate Ceramics: Hand Building(3)

+ART 244 Intermediate Ceramics: Wheel Throwing(3)

+ART 290v Topics in Art(1-3)

-ART 299v Directed Studies(1-3) Note: These ART and ICS courses are crosslisted and may be taken in either department.
-Note: If not taken as core requirement.
+ART 299v Directed Studies(1-3)

+^{}Note: These ART and ICS courses are crosslisted and may be taken in either department.